 “Fresh berries spoil extremely fast,” says Andrew Longsworth, Lead Network Engineer at Driscoll’s.
 “Every time that a WAN circuit went down, we lost money due to diminished connectivity between the branches, which impacted our communication and visibility.
 Our number one priority was to have multiple links at remote sites, so they are always on and always ready,” says Longsworth.

 Connectivity for the distribution centers where berries are cooled, inspected and shipped out is business-critical.
 “Throughout that process, we have to maintain inventory control, warehouse management, QA data and shipping and receiving information,” he says.
 “If any of those pieces go down, it delays the process overall.”

-Driscoll’s has been using a Talari Software Defined WAN (SD-WAN) for nearly four years to deliver ultra-reliable WAN connectivity to dozens of locations across North America, South America and Europe.
-A Talari SD-WAN brings real-time, packet-level intelligence to Driscoll’s global network, which connects its farms, nurseries, distribution centers, corporate offices, and data center.
+Driscoll’s has been using an Oracle (formerly Talari) Software Defined WAN (SD-WAN) for nearly four years to deliver ultra-reliable WAN connectivity to dozens of locations across North America, South America and Europe.
+An Oracle (formerly Talari) SD-WAN brings real-time, packet-level intelligence to Driscoll’s global network, which connects its farms, nurseries, distribution centers, corporate offices, and data center.

 Now, if a WAN link goes down, the day’s harvest isn’t ruined.
 “Our biggest benefit from Talari is a more reliable network and the ability to deliver 100% uptime,” says Longsworth.

 Driscoll’s sites have dual connections to the Internet, and traffic is routed—packet-by- packet—over the fastest path.
 Time-sensitive applications like VoIP and VDI get the highest priority and are transmitted over the network links with the lowest packet loss and latency.
 Applications get the full use of the aggregated bandwidth at all times, maximizing capacity and eliminating the need to overprovision.